MRC-Epid-it24/intake24/docs/admin/surveys/index.md

 - `Start date` - Start date of the survey

 - `End date` - End date of the survey

-- `Support email` - Email which gets displayed to participant in footer
+- `Support email` - Email associated with the survey, `help requests` are sent to this email.

 - `State` - Survey state